PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 #### MessageRaw

 The `MessageRaw` message type is used to send a raw chat component to a player.
-This is useful for sending clickable messages to players, or messages with hover events.
 The target player is specified by the second parameter - Player name or "ALL" for all players.
 This is also useful for sending messages to players who are on a different server within the proxied network.

 ```java
 public class MyPlugin extends JavaPlugin {